Does Medicare Cover Medical Alert Systems?

 - Partial hearing aid coverage

-- OTC medication discounts
+- Over-the-counter medication discounts

 - Medical alert system discounts or coverage